J. Hamilton Lewis: Later career

-In 1932, Lewis went to the Democratic National Convention in Chicago, as the "favorite son" candidate of Illinois, at the behest of Chicago mayor Anton Cermak.
-Cermak's hope was to use Lewis to keep the Illinois delegates from supporting Franklin Delano Roosevelt, but Lewis later withdrew his name from consideration and released his delegates, many of whom went to FDR and helped secure him the nomination.
+He went to the 1932 Democratic National Convention in Chicago, as the "favorite son" candidate of Illinois, at the behest of Chicago mayor Anton Cermak.
+Cermak's hope was to use Lewis to keep the Illinois delegates from supporting Franklin D. Roosevelt, but Lewis later withdrew his name from consideration and released his delegates, many of whom went to Roosevelt and helped secure him the nomination.

 As a member of the foreign relations committee, he told the Associated Press in 1938 that Hitler was not going to fight over Czechoslovakia saying, "(Czechoslovakia) is a small matter that could be settled at any time."
 Sixteen days later Hitler annexed parts of Czechoslovakia, with the assent of Great Britain and France.

 Lewis was one of the first to befriend Harry S. Truman after Truman's election to the Senate.
 During Truman's first few weeks in office in 1935, Lewis sat next to Truman and advised him: "Harry, don't start out with an inferiority complex.
 For the first six months you'll wonder how the hell you got here.
 After that you'll wonder how the hell the rest of us got here."